LMS · Durham

 Exactly what you get

 An LMS that proves compliance, not just completion: training tied to SOP versions, automatic retraining and re-attestation when a procedure changes, signed records per version, and a dashboard showing exactly who is current on which SOP.
 When an auditor asks, the proof is one screen.
-It connects to your HR (Human Resources) software for roles and duties, helpdesk software for training support, and business intelligence dashboards for compliance reporting.
+It connects to your HR (Human Resources) software for roles and duties, helpdesk software for training support, and business intelligence (BI) dashboards for compliance reporting.

 How to choose a developer in Durham